sixofdloc/LTK/README.md

 # Many thanks to:
 * _Roy E. Southwick_ and _Lloyd E. Sponenburgh_ for creating the LTK
 * _Peter Bergeron_ for his work on LTKEdit that appears in this repo
-* _ebay94bravo_, without his work, research, and documentation this project would never have been possible
+* _David A. Gardner_ (AKA ebay94bravo), without his work, research, and documentation this project would never have been possible
-* _Cameron Kaiser_ for continuing to host ebay94bravo's work after his passing
+* _Cameron Kaiser_ for continuing to host David A. Gardner's work after his passing
 * _Jeff Jarian_ for working to keep the LTK scene alive and provide hardware and software tools for enthusiasts